Ornamentals

 Floriculture

 The Floriculture Program focuses on major flowering plants, cut flowers, nutrition, pests, greenhouse management, technology, business, and cultivation techniques.
-NC State floriculture research clarifies growth and flowering habits for ornamentals, identifies mechanisms and disorders interfering with production and regulation.
+NC State floriculture research clarifies ornamental growth and flowering habits, identifying mechanisms and disorders interfering with production and regulation.

 JC Raulston Arboretum

-JC Raulston Arboretum introduces, displays, and promotes plants that diversify the American landscape, thereby benefiting our communities economically, environmentally, and aesthetically, as well as provide educational experiences to the general public, students of all ages, and the green industry.
+JC Raulston Arboretum introduces, displays, and promotes plants that diversify the American landscape, there by benefiting our communities economically, environmentally, and aesthetically, as well as providing educational experiences to the general public, students of all ages, and the green industry.

 Landscaping